1. What is the recommended composition of the 2021-22 seasonal influenza vaccine?

-The egg-based quadrivalent influenza vaccine recommended by the Scientific Committee on Vaccine Preventable Diseases (SCVPD) for the 2020/21 season contains the following:
+The egg-based quadrivalent influenza vaccines recommended by the Scientific Committee on Vaccine Preventable Diseases (SCVPD) for the 2022-23 season contain the following:

-If trivalent influenza vaccine is being used, the influenza B component shall contain a B/Washington/02/2019-like virus.
+If trivalent influenza vaccine is being used, the influenza B component shall contain a B/Austria/1359417/2021 (B/Victoria lineage)-like virus.

-Persons aged 9 years or above are recommended to receive one dose of 2020-21 influenza vaccine.
-To ensure adequate immunity against seasonal influenza, children under 9 years old who have never received any seasonal influenza vaccine are recommended to be given 2 doses of seasonal influenza vaccine with a minimum interval of 4 weeks in the 2020-21 season.
-Children who have received at least one dose of seasonal influenza vaccine in the 2019-20 season or before are recommended to receive one dose in the 2020-21 season.
+Persons aged 9 years or above are recommended to receive one dose of influenza vaccine.
+To ensure adequate immunity against seasonal influenza, children under 9 years old who have never received any seasonal influenza vaccine are recommended to receive 2 doses of seasonal influenza vaccine with a minimum interval of 4 weeks.
+Children below 9 years of age who have received at least one dose of seasonal influenza vaccine in previous seasons or before are recommended to receive one dose in current season.

 The doctors should refer to the package inserts of individual products for the recommended age range of recipients and dosage.

-As it usually takes about two weeks after vaccination for antibodies to develop in the body and provide protection against seasonal influenza virus, eligible persons are advised to visit participating private medical doctors' clinics for vaccination as early as possible to protect from the possible winter influenza season.
+As it usually takes about two weeks after vaccination for antibodies to develop in the body, eligible persons are advised to visit participating private medical doctors' clinics for vaccination as early as possible to protect from the possible winter influenza season.

-Both inactivated influenza vaccine (IIV) and live attenuated influenza vaccine (LAIV) are recommended for use in Hong Kong by SCVPD.
-Depending on individual brand, IIV are recommended for use among people aged six months of age or older, including healthy people and those with chronic medical problems.
-LAIV, which is a quadrivalent SIV, can be used for people aged 2-49 years except those who are pregnant, immunocompromised or with other contraindications.
-When deciding which SIV to give, the package inserts for individual products should always be referred to for indications, precautions and contraindications.
+Inactivated influenza vaccine (IIV), recombinant influenza vaccine (RIV) and live attenuated influenza vaccine (LAIV) are recommended for use in Hong Kong by SCVPD.
+For IIVs, quadrivalent IIV is preferred to trivalent IIV due to the additional protection against one more lineage of influenza B offered by quadrivalent IIV.
+Depending on individual brand, most IIVs are recommended for use among people six months of age or older, including those who are healthy, pregnant women and those with chronic medical problems.
+RIV is recommended for use in individuals of 18 years of age or above.
+For LAIV, which is a quadrivalent vaccine, it can be used for people 2 to 49 years of age except those who are pregnant, immunocompromised or with other contraindications.
+The package inserts for individual products should always be referred to when deciding which vaccine to give.

-The VSS will cover the types of seasonal influenza vaccines recommended by the Scientific Committee on Vaccine Preventable Diseases (SCVPD) that are registered and supplied for use in Hong Kong.
-For the 2020-21 season, all available SIV in Hong Kong are quadrivalent SIV.
+The VSS will cover the types of seasonal influenza vaccines recommended by the Scientific Committee on Vaccine Preventable Diseases that are registered and supplied for use in Hong Kong.
+For the 2022-23 season, all available SIV in Hong Kong are quadrivalent SIV.